cpintado/test-nuget-publish/README.md

 This is a docker image that when run publishes an empty package to the GitHub Packages NuGet registry or to a GitHub Enterprise Server instance of your choice.
 In this way you can test if your GitHub Packages setup is properly configured without delving into the details of the package manager.

-It accepts varios parameters, such as the package name and version, token to use for authentication, etc.
+It accepts various parameters, such as the package name and version, token to use for authentication, etc.

 ## Requirements